Skip to content

 2.2 Create a dev environment

-Now that you've created a production environment, it's time to create a development environment so that you can modify models without affecting production.
+Now that you've created the production environment, it's time to create a development environment so you can modify models without affecting production.

 Open environment menu